AdobeDocs/cc-developer-platform-pages/src/pages/photoshop/index.md

 ![Photoshop icon](../images/icons/ps-icon.png)

 The creative world runs on Photoshop—and with Photoshop APIs and SDKs, developers can take it even further.
-Harness the power of the world’s best imaging and graphic design software to transform image editing workflows with plugins and integrations for users everywhere.
+Build plugins and integrations that harness the power of the world’s best image editing and graphic design software to transform creative workflows for users everywhere.

 <TitleBlock slots="heading, text" theme="light" />